wilbeibi/kubernetes-replicator/README.md

 The replicator will then copy the `data` attribute of the referenced object into the annotated object and keep them in sync.

+## TODO
+1. Create a chart for it
+2. use configmap instead of empty secret to record sync relationship